 These outdoor activities incorporate water for maximum engagement and cooling relief.

-15. Strategic Water Balloon Toss
+15. Water Balloon Toss with Strategy

 Pairs toss water balloons and step further apart after each catch.
 Each pair has three balloons and must decide when to use each.
 If one breaks, they decide whether to risk a second or save the third for when they're further apart.